 500 Watts of Solar Panels

 As outlined earlier in this article, you will need to string together a few solar panels in order to reach the total capacity of 500 watts of solar.
 Depending on your budget and the size of available space you have to install the solar panels, you can choose to go with five 100 watt solar panels or two 250 watt solar panels.
 You can see our selection of solar panels here.

 Whenever you buy your solar panels, take a special note as to what is included with your purchase.
 Some panels come with all of the wiring included, while others will not.
 It is important to make sure each of your components is compatible with one another and that you choose the correct wire size to allow for maximum system efficiency.

 Most solar panels now a days come with MC4 connectors that can plug right into your charge controller.
-The other cable you'd need here depending on how you're planning on setting up your system, would be some MC4 to alligator clips such as this here.
+The other cable you'd need here depending on how you're planning on setting up your system, would be some MC4 to alligator clips.

 The Charge Controller

 The charge controller will regulate the amount of power being sent from the panels to the battery to prevent damage and ensure system longevity.
 For a 500 watt solar panel set up, a 30 AMP charge controller should be large enough to handle most solar power systems operating at peak capacity.
 To figure out how we did this math, read our solar power system sizing guide here.

 Although 500 watts is a lot of power for a relatively inexpensive system, the true capability of your system over time will heavily rely on the size of your battery.
 For solar energy storage, we believe lithium ion batteries are significantly better than lead acid batteries in terms of cycle life, efficiency, maintenance and weight.

 Going with lithium batteries means less weight, less maintenance and overall a much longer lifespan.
 For more information on how to size out your battery bank, read our sizing guide here.